-Ship security surveillance TV system is a video surveillance system capable of displaying and storing video information received from TV cameras.
+Ship security surveillance TV system is an equipment installed onboard for displaying and storing video information received from TV cameras to ensure security.

 Narrow-band direct-printing telegraphy (NDPT) is a communication technique using automated telegraphy facilities which comply with the relevant recommendations of the International Telecommunication Union (ITU).